Skip to main content

 For more details: info@solidynepro.com

-• AoIP modules are powered via USB; they require at least one USB connected to a powered PC.
+• AoIP modules are powered via USB; they require at least one USB connection to a powered-on PC.

-• Without PC via USB, or with PC turned off, IP service will not be available.
+• Without a USB-connected PC, or with the PC turned off, the IP service will not be available.